 From witty wordplay to interactive animations, there is an array of Google Easter eggs waiting to be discovered to enhance your experience.

-Just type “Do a barrel roll” in the Google search box and press the Enter key and you’ll see the magic.
-Doing so will make the Google search page roll and spin a full 360 degrees.
-The trick works on both desktop and mobile browsers.
+Entering “Do a barrel roll” in the Google search box will make the Google search page roll and spin a full 360 degrees. do a barrel roll on google search

 Search for ‘Blink HTML‘ on Google and see words in the search results blink on the screen.

-Flip a Coin is one of the seven tools you can use on Google’s home page.
+Flip a Coin is one of the seven tools that can be used on Google’s home page.
 It lets you flip a coin even when you don’t have one.
 Just search for “Flip a Coin” in Google.
-You can also enjoy seven other useful and fun tools by using the following keywords in the Google search bar.
+You can also enjoy seven other useful and fun tools using the following keywords in the Google search bar.

-Google Easter Egg games are a series of fun and interactive games and toys that can be found on the Google homepage.
-To play, simply click on the Easter Egg icon that appears on the page.
-These games are a great way to kill time and have some fun while you’re online.
+Google Easter Egg games consist of fun and interactive games and toys.
+These games are a great way to kill time and have fun online.

 There are a variety of 10 different Google Easter Egg Games to choose from.
 Just click the following links or use the link text as a keyword.

-So next time you’re bored and looking for something to do, why not give one of the Google Easter Egg games a try?
-You might just find yourself addicted!
+So, next time you’re bored and looking for something to do, why not try one of the Google Easter Egg games?
+You might find yourself addicted!

 Read Next: 20 Best Google Chrome Flags You Must Try